 - In standing, hold one dumbbell in each hand.

-- Bend your elbows, curling the weights upward.
+- Bend your elbows and curl the weights upward.

 - Lower the weights back down to the starting position to complete the rep.